ajitgoel/Notes/InterviewQuestions/Java/Stage2-Authentication.md

 ##### HttpSecurity

-We can configure authorization using the `HttpSecurity` object which can be obtained by overriding one of the `configure` methods of `WebSecurityConfigurerAdapter`.
-This is the same object that allows us to configure form-based and HTTP basic auth.
+==We can configure authorization using the `HttpSecurity` object which can be obtained by overriding one of the `configure` methods of `WebSecurityConfigurerAdapter`.== This is the same object that allows us to configure form-based and HTTP basic auth.

 In this topic, we are interested in some of the methods that we can call using this object.
 The methods in question can be divided into two groups.
 One group allows specifying endpoints to which we want to configure access and another group allows specifying the users who can access these endpoints.